andrewheins/andrewheins.ca/wp-content/plugins/iframe/readme.txt

 1. [iframe] shortcode

 == Changelog ==

+= 4.2 - 2015-08-16 =
+* minor bugfixing.

+= 4.1 - 2015-08-11 =
+* removed onpageshow and onclick params.
+Reason: XSS vulnerability (thanks to dxw.com).

+= 4.0 - 2015-08-09 =
+* removed get_params_from_url param.
+Reason: XSS vulnerability (thanks to dxw.com).
+If you still need this feature you can [download iframe ver 3.0[(https://wordpress.org/plugins/iframe/developers/) and stick to it but keep in mind of XSS vulnerability.
+* removed onload param.
+Reason: XSS vulnerability (thanks to dxw.com).
+* escaping attributes

 = 3.0 - 2015-01-25 =
 * removed same_height_as="content", same_height_as="window", same_height_as="document" features because it was not working properly